 When to Use The Delay Start Function?

-Here are some instances where you might want to reach for the Delay Start on your Instant Pot:
+Here are some instances where you might want to reach for the time delay on your Instant Pot:

 - Soaking rice.
 Set the Delay Start to begin cooking the rice 15 minutes later.